-The safety car will then be driven to the front of the grid.
+The safety car will then be driven to the front of the line of cars in the fast lane.

-41.4 Whilst the race is suspended:

-- a) Neither the race nor the timekeeping system will stop. - b) Cars may be worked on once they have stopped on the grid or entered the pits but any such work must not impede the resumption of the race. - c) Refuelling is forbidden. - d) Only team members and officials will be permitted on the grid. - 41.5 Cars may not enter the pit lane when the race is suspended.
-A penalty under Article 15.3(a) will be imposed on any driver who enters the pit lane or whose car is pushed from the grid to the pit lane after the race has been suspended.
+- 42.4 Whilst the race is suspended: - a) Neither the race nor the timekeeping system will stop. - b) Cars may be worked on once they have stopped in the fast lane but any such work must not impede the resumption of the race. - c) Refuelling is forbidden. - d) Only team members and officials will be permitted in the pit lane. - 42.5 Unless asked to do so by the officials, cars may not be moved from the fast lane whilst the race is suspended.
+A penalty under Article 15.3 c) will be imposed on drivers whose car is moved from the fast lane to any other part of the pit lane.
 Any car which was in the pit entry or pit lane at the time the race was suspended will not incur a penalty.
-However, if the race has been suspended in the pit lane (see Article 41.2) a penalty will only be imposed on any driver whose car is moved from the fast lane to any other part of the pit lane.
+However, if the race has been suspended in the pit lane (see Article 42.2) a penalty will only be imposed on any driver whose car is moved from the fast lane to any other part of the pit lane.